JooKosk/MuscleBud/README.md

 # MuscleBud

-## MuscleBud is a responsive workout planning web application developed with the MERN stack.
+### Responsive workout planning web application developed with the MERN stack.

-## REST API implemented with Node.js supports CRUD operations for users and their workouts.
+### REST API implemented with Node.js supports CRUD operations for users and their workouts.

 ### Features:

 //WIP

 ```
-User registration
+Registration & authentication with jwt's
-Users can post completed workouts & complete workout plans
+Post completed workouts and complete workout plans
+Like and comment workouts and plans
-Users can view workouts and plans posted by others
+View workouts and plans posted by others
 ```

 ### Technologies & libraries: